-As noted above, Ad Standards considers complaints about political and election material to be outside the charter of the Board.
+As noted above, Ad Standards considers complaints about political and election material to be outside of their scope.

 Complainants are advised to contact their local Member of Parliament, the advertiser, or the person, political party or group responsible for a particular advertisement with any complaints.